Beyond Idea Grants

 1. If you have not already done so, read the Beyond Idea grantmaking guidelines above to ensure you meet all eligibility requirements.

-4. Within eGrant, navigate to Applicant-Opportunities and select the "2022 Beyond Idea Grant" opportunity and complete the application.
+4. Within eGrant, navigate to Applicant-Opportunities and select the "2024 Beyond Idea Grant" opportunity and complete the application.
+Note: The option to complete the Beyond Idea Grant application will not appear until applications open on March 1st.

 5. Save often!
 Once you've started an application, the draft will save under Applicant - Drafts on the homepage of your account.